ichisemasashi/Nim_in_action/nimprogramming/tmp.md

 Our program starts with a call of [initOptParser()], which returns an [OptParser] [object].
-We call [initOptParser()] without any parameter --- in this case, the function construct the command line [string]{.str} itself by a series of [commandStr()] calls of the [os] module.
+We call [initOptParser()] without any parameter --- in this case, the function construct the command line [string] itself by a series of [commandStr()] calls of the [os] module.
 In the [while true:] loop, we have to call [p.next] to get the next option.
 Then we can access the [kind] field, which is an